apigee/apigee-go-gen/README.md

 behavior based on environment variables.

-* **Unlock Your Specs:** Don't just describe your API – use the information in your OpenAPI specs (and others) to automatically build out parts of your API Proxy configuration.
+* **Unlock Your Specs:** Don't just describe your API – use the information in your OpenAPI specs (and others) to automatically build out parts of your API proxy configuration.

 Imagine easily adding security rules, setting target URLs based on your setup, or even having your API proxy structure adjust to match your API specifications.
 These tools make that possible!